 These enchilada noodles are a quick and easy pasta dish with lots of flavour - perfect with plenty of Tex-Mex style toppings!

 If there's one thing I love more than cheesy pasta, it's cheesy pasta that can be made in just 15 minutes.
 In fact, no - even better, cheesy Tex-Mex pasta that can be made in just 15 minutes.
 Basically all my favourite words in one little sentence.
 These enchilada noodles are quick and easy to make, and they taste incredible.
+The best kind of fusion food!

 Quick vegetarian dinner